 The Eleventh Mindfulness Training: Right Livelihood

 Aware that great violence and injustice have been done to our environment and society, we are committed not to live with a vocation that is harmful to humans and nature.
-We will do our best to select a livelihood that contributes to the wellbeing of all species on Earth and helps realize our ideal of understanding and compassion.
+We will do our best to select a livelihood that contributes to the wellbeing of all species on earth and helps realise our ideal of understanding and compassion.
 Aware of economic, political, and social realities around the world, as well as our interrelationship with the ecosystem, we are determined to behave responsibly as consumers and as citizens.
-We will not invest in or purchase from companies that contribute to the depletion of natural resources, harm the Earth, and deprive others of the chance to live.
+We will not invest in or purchase from companies that contribute to the depletion of natural resources, harm the earth, or deprive others of their chance to live.

 The Twelfth Mindfulness Training: Reverence for Life

 Aware that much suffering is caused by war and conflict, we are determined to cultivate nonviolence, compassion, and the insight of interbeing in our daily lives and promote peace education, mindful mediation, and reconciliation within families, communities, ethnic and religious groups, nations, and in the world.
 We are committed not to kill and not to let others kill.
 We will not support any act of killing in the world, in our thinking, or in our way of life.
 We will diligently practice deep looking with our Sangha to discover better ways to protect life, prevent war, and build peace.

 Aware of the suffering caused by exploitation, social injustice, stealing, and oppression, we are committed to cultivating generosity in our way of thinking, speaking, and acting.
 We will practice loving kindness by working for the happiness of people, animals, plants, and minerals, and sharing our time, energy, and material resources with those who are in need.
 We are determined not to steal and not to possess anything that should belong to others.
 We will respect the property of others, but will try to prevent others from profiting from human suffering or the suffering of other beings.